kharysharpe/javascript-jsonapi-client/README.md

 # Custom params

-If you need to pass any extra param not provided by `vue-api-query` pattern, just use the `params()` method while querying:
+If you need to pass any extra param not provided by `javascript-jsonapi-client` pattern, just use the `params()` method while querying:

 ```js
 // GET /users?doSomething=yes&process=no